 When breaking open an ampule, it is important to use appropriate steps to avoid injury.
 First, tap the ampule while holding it upright to move fluid down out of the neck.
 Place a piece of gauze around the neck, and then snap the neck away from your hands.
 See Figure 18.10 for an illustration of how to safely open an ampule.

-Review of Withdrawing Medication from an Ampule on YouTube
+View a supplementary YouTube video on Withdrawing Medication from an Ampule

 A vial is a single- or multi-dose plastic or glass container with a rubber seal top.
 Most rubber seals are covered by a plastic cap.
 See Figure 18.11 for an image of a medication dispensed in a vial.
 A single-use vial must be discarded after one use.
 Multi-dose vials are used for medications like insulin and must be labelled with the date it was opened.
 Refer to agency policy regarding how long an open vial may be used and how it should be stored.
 For example, insulin is typically refrigerated until the vial is opened, and then it can be stored at room temperature for 28 days.